 Downtime in manufacturing is the period of time in which a factory, line or process is offline or unavailable.
 So downtime is when you’re not running or can’t run your assets or equipment.
 Other terms used for downtime include: idle time or off-line.

 Downtime isn’t always bad.
 For example, if it’s increasing asset life cycles.
-It all depends on why the asset is down and if you know the specific reason for downtime.
+It all depends on why the asset is down and if you knew the specific reason for the downtime.